antonina-cherednichenko/NYTimesSearch/README.md

 The following **additional** features are implemented:

 * [X] Lightweight splash activity for application start is added
-* [X] Thumbnail image is replaced with 'xlarge' image format
+* [X] Thumbnail image is replaced with 'xlarge' image which is properly formated with Glide
 * [X] Check that articles are unique is provided
 * [X] Data binding with ButterKnife is implemented
 * [X] Category field with custom color chooser is implemented